AlienMajik/pwnagotchi_plugins/README.md

 ### 7. Additional Attack Vector: Fake Authentication Flood 💣

 **What's New:**
-Supplements deauthentication with a 30% chance of a fake authentication flood.
+Supplements deauthentication with a reduced 20% chance of a fake authentication flood (tuned for balance).

 **How It Works:**
 - Randomly triggers association attacks with a 0.05s delay.